msbfyi/msb-blog/README.md

+# MSB.fyi - Michael Sean Becker's home on the internet

-# Eleventy Not So Minimal Blog Starter
+## Eleventy Not So Minimal Blog Starter

 A not so minimal starter for building a website + blog using the Eleventy static site generator.